rrddevops/istio-servicemesh/README.md

 curl -X POST http://localhost:30001/api/simulate-error
 ```

 This will trigger errors that will be monitored by Istio, leading to automatic pod restart.

+# Enable Kubernetes in Docker Desktop settings
+# Then switch to the Docker Desktop context
+kubectl config use-context docker-desktop